Inosida-se/Ghost-Headless-Cms-Fix/README.md

 ## Contribute

-Feel free to push a fix for something that you think I could have done better or in another way
+Feel free to push a fix for something that you think we could have done better or in another way